dyluc/transformers/dataset-utils/README.md

 Then the processed datasets can be uploaded to S3 for training in SaturnCloud.
 Data augmentation can be applied above too, different strategies can be used for cropping (even using bounding boxes where present), though padding seems most sensible and straightforward given the model architecture.

-Plan for data ingestion pipeline:

-- Create data ingestion pipeline, to read in and train from TFRecord files (for specific load size + parallel reading and prefetching), pause training, reload next chunk from S3, repeat (don't want to load all data onto disk in SaturnCloud).
-In pipeline include interleaving (see book), shuffling, batching and prefetching configurations.
+## Data Ingestion

+- Enabling parallel reading and prefetching.
+Tensorflow datasets can be created from Python generators.
+A dedicated generator can manage downloading groups of our preprocessed TFRecord batch files, and deleting them once used.
+- The pipeline will include interleaving, further shuffling, batching and prefetching configurations.
+- This is a flexible approach for environments with constrained disk space, such as a SaturnCloud server.

 ## Dataset Corrupt JPEGs